-This means we need to get ahead of this daily fight and choose to root our identity in Christ so He directs our day.
-If we don’t intentionally and firmly plant our feet there we’ll be swept up in the strong currents of other identities that will take us another direction.
+This means we need to get ahead of this daily fight, and we do so by choosing to root our identity in Christ so He directs our day.
+If we don’t intentionally and firmly plant our feet there, we’ll be swept up in the strong currents of other identities taking us in other directions.
 In this post, I want to encourage us to read the Bible with identity in mind.

 The two should not be sharply separated, since we are made in God’s image and called to reflect Christ.
-What I want to lay out today is a way to read the Bible in mind that begins with a right understanding of Jesus that flows into a right understanding of self.
+What I want to lay out is a way to read the Bible in mind that begins with a right understanding of Jesus that flows into a right understanding of self.
+How do we root ourselves in him and walk in him so the fullness of who he is bears fruit in our life (Col. 2:6-9)?

 In other words, I read with my eyes open to the model of “Jesus is,” “In Jesus I am,” and “therefore I will.”
 Here’s an example from what I most recently read, Galatians 4:4-5.